pminasandra/bout-duration-distributions/README.md

 and 'hyena') that each contain behavior sequences for each individual of that species.
 Also create the directory 'FitResults' for storing data tables.

+In the code/ directory, create a file called 'cwd.txt' that, on the very first line, lists the path to the projectroot (the directory created above that now contains the 'code', 'Data', and 'Figures' subdirectories).

 # Usage